MathDivergent/Eightrefl/README.md

 int* raw = std::any_cast<int*>(property_context);
 ```

-Context equals `nullptr` if it cannot be derived from the property.
+Context equals `nullptr` if it cannot be deduced from the property.

 </details>